Japan

 The threshold ownership percentage for corporate dividend exclusion is illustrated in the following table.

-The holding period of six months or more until the tax year-end for which the dividend will be paid is required to apply the dividend income exclusion for the ownership of more than 1/3 to 100%.
-The dividend income exclusion for an ‘other domestic corporation‘ and ‘portfolio investment’ is allowed by reference to the ownership percentage as of the tax year-end for which the dividend will be paid.
+A holding period of six months or more until the tax year-end for which the dividend will be paid is required to be eligible for the dividend income exclusion for ownership percentages of between 1/3 to 100%.
+The dividend income exclusion for ‘other domestic corporation’ and ‘portfolio investment’ is allowed by reference to the ownership percentage as of the tax year-end for which the dividend will be paid.

 Type of investment Ownership % Exclusion %